theodorejb/ScreenCalc/README.md

 var h = screen.getPixelHeight(); // 900
 ```

-*What are the physical dimensions and dpi of a 50-inch 1080p television screen?*
+*What are the physical dimensions and ppi of a 50-inch 1080p television screen?*

 ```javascript
 var screen = new ScreenCalc({